Noddin-Robotmakers/Website/README.md

 <!-- markdownlint-disable MD033 -->

-# Greetings from Noddin RobotMakers
+# Hello from Noddin Robotmakers!

 ## Introduction

 Hello!
-We're a team of five students from Noddin Elementary School called the RobotMakers, participating in the First Lego League (FLL) robotics competition.
+We're a team of five students from Noddin Elementary School called the Robotmakers, participating in the First Lego League (FLL) robotics competition.
 Our team consists of Anika, Aidan, Ryan, Antoni, and Ariana.
 FLL challenges us to build and code robots using Pybricks Beta, a Python-based software, to complete various missions.
-This repository is where we store our code.
+This repository not only houses our code but also serves as a gateway to the various aspects of our project and team dynamics.

+Within this site, you'll find pages that delve into who we are, our journey, the core values that guide us, our strategies for the robot game, our programming adventures, collaborative efforts, innovation projects, the tools that have empowered us, and a gallery showcasing our experiences.

 ## Innovation Project: Ski Goggles for the Visually Impaired